 Another trend which GfK and our clients are keeping a keen eye on is Near Field Communication (NFC) and mobile payments (see TechTalk blog on mobile payments).
 The London Olympics is halfway there to kicking it off.
 On the one hand, Samsung and Visa have confirmed that Galaxy S3 is the official Olympic Games phone, the first top-end handset from Samsung to launch with NFC on board.
 Although the phone is restricted to athletes and those trialing the product, these and others with contactless mobile payment cards can use the 140,000 terminals in London to pay for anything from taxis and clothing to gaining entrance to the Olympic Park.
 Those with the Galaxy S3 have the benefit over card users of going above the £15 limit.

 However, this was anticipated to be a much bigger deal.
 Organisers had hoped that all spectators would be paying for the day with contactless cards.
-This is not the first time GfK has noted security concerns and a lack of business and consumer take-up slowing down the much-anticipated NFC trend (see TechTalk blog on NFC).
+This is not the first time GfK has noted security concerns and a lack of business and consumer take-up slowing down the much-anticipated NFC trend.
 We’ll certainly be eagerly watching how the Galaxy S3 fares and whether usage of mobile payments at the event is as successful as predicted.

 All in all, the Games of the XXX Olympiad is sure to keep us excited, whether because of Usain Bolt running the 100m final or as a result of the technology trends evolving before our eyes.
 An estimated £500 million has been spent on Games technology, and partners ranging from the business world (O2, Samsung, Visa, TfL) to the sporting and celebrity world are helping this to be realised.
 It has definitely placed London as a truly innovative and mobile city: Rio, you better get preparing!